IBM/aspera-cli/docs/README.md

 If a **Command Parameter** begins with `-`, then either use the `@val:` syntax (see [Extended Value](#extended-value-syntax)), or use the `--` separator (see below).

-A few **Command Parameters** are optional, they are always located at the end of the command line.
+A few **Command Parameters** are optional: they are always located at the end of the command line.

 #### Enumerations